HamzaMohibe/COM519_ImdbTvSeries/README.md

           </ul>
         </li>
         <% } %>
+  ...
   ```

   ![](public/screenshots/home_page_registered_user.png)

 **Register:**

 When a general user wants to register, he simply clicks the register button in the top left of the nav bar.
 A form need to be filled by the user with an email and password.
-A validation functionality is already implemented.
+A validation form is already implemented.

 ![](public/screenshots/register.png)